 Vision changes with age, so these symptoms can reoccur over time.
 This is often an indicator that your vision prescription needs to be updated.
 In some cases, vision may become weaker in one eye over time while the other eye remains the same.

 An eye doctor diagnoses bilateral myopia through a comprehensive eye exam.
 This routine exam includes an evaluation of overall eye health as well as assessing any refractive errors.

-How is bilateral myopia treated?
+How is bilateral myopia corrected?

-Monovision: unilateral myopia (myopia in one eye)
+Monovision: (only one myopic eye)

 Antimetropia: myopia (nearsightedness) in one eye and hyperopia (farsightedness) in one eye

 Forms of myopia

 There are also different forms and degrees of myopia that may develop whether a person is nearsighted in both eyes or only one eye.
 Some of these forms include:

 Progressive myopia: myopia that continues to worsen year after year